vividcolors/batonjs/README.md

 ### To Lean More

-batonjs offers a variety of functionalities, including property update observation, support for CSS transitions, adding/removing DOM elements, and lifecycle management.
+batonjs offers a variety of functionalities, including property update observation, support for CSS transitions, adding/removing DOM elements, and lifecycle management, defining components.
 You can combine these features to create dynamic web pages.

 A notable feature of batonjs is that by following the framework, you can separate page state updates, reflections on the UI, and the detailed behavior of the UI.